pywbem/pywbemtools/docs/pywbemcligeneraloptions.rst

 --name general option
 ^^^^^^^^^^^^^^^^^^^^^

-The value of the ``--name/-n`` general option is a string that is the name of a WBEM server contained in the :term:`connections file`.
+The argument value of the ``--name/-n`` general option is a string that is the name of a WBEM server contained in the :term:`connections file`.
 The server parameters for this connection name will be loaded from the :term:`connections file` to become the current WBEM connection in pywbemcli.
 Note: In the interactive mode